Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Preliminaries and -category of complexes

 Then the relation of homotopy is an equivalence relation on edges from $s$ to $s'$.
 Let $\Hom_{\pi(S)}(s,s')$ be the set of homotopy classes of edges joining $s$ to $s'$.
 Using the definition of $\infty$-categories, we can define a composition law on the homotopy classes of edges.
 This yields a category $\pi(S)$ which turns out to be equivalent to $\textup{h}(\mathfrak{C}(S))$.
 Abusing notation we often write $\textup{h}(S)$ for $\pi(S)$.

 The pair of adjoint $(\mathfrak{C},\textup{N})$ plays an important role in the various constructions of $\infty$-categories and their functors and so on.
 For various applications, it is better to view this adjoint as a Quillen adjoint pair with respect to suitable model structures on $\Setdel$ and $\Catdel$ rather than a usual adjoint pair.
 The category $\Setdel$ admits a model structure, in which a weak equivalence is a categorical equivalence, and a cofibration is a monomorphism (\cite{J}, \cite[2.2.5.1]{HTT}).
+Our reference of model categories are \cite{Hov98} and \cite[Appendix]{HTT}.
 It turns out that an object is fibrant in this model category if and only if it is an $\infty$-category.
 We refer to this model structure as {\it Joyal model structure}.
 There exists a model structure on $\Catdel$ such that the weak equivalences are equivalences and fibrant objects are simplicial categories whose mapping complexes are Kan complexes (see for the details \cite{Berg}, \cite[A 3.2]{HTT}).
 Then the adjunction $(\mathfrak{C},\textup{N})$ is a Quillen equivalence with respect to these model structures (see \cite[2.2.5.1]{HTT}).
 For example, we can use this adjoint as follows.
 Let $\mathsf{M}$ be a simplicial model category.
 Then the full subcategory $\mathsf{M}^{\circ}$ spanned by cofibrant-fibrant objects is a fibrant simplicial category.
 (For a model category $\mathsf{M}$ we shall denote by $\mathsf{M}^{\circ}$ the full subcategory spanned by cofibrant-fibrant objects.)
 Applying the simplicial nerve functor to $\mathsf{M}^{\circ}$ we obtain an $\infty$-category $\textup{N}(\mathsf{M}^{\circ})$.
+There is another method by which one can obtain the $\infty$-category from a model category.
+Let $\mathsf{M}$ be a model category and let $\mathsf{M}^{c}$ be a full subcategory spanned by cofibrant objects.
+Let $W$ be the collection of weak equivalences in $\mathsf{M}^{c}$.
+Then there exist an $\infty$-category $\NNNN(\mathsf{M}^{c})[W^{-1}]$ and a functor $\NNNN(\mathsf{M}^{c})\to\NNNN(\mathsf{M}^{c})[W^{-1}]$ such that for any $\infty$-category $\mathcal{C}$ the composition induces a fully faithful functor